 Field Investigations: On-site field investigations are sometimes needed in order to resolve a dispute.
 These investigations may entail an inspection of the physical plant of the public utility, a review of its books and records, and verbal interaction with the customer and the public utility.
-Consumer Services conducted 14 field investigations in FY 2002-03.
+Consumer Services conducted 8 field investigations in FY 2003-04.

-Small Water Company Workshops:

-These one-day workshops are held throughout the state.
+Small Water Company Workshops: These one-day workshops are held throughout the state.
 The objective is to provide information to water company owners and operators on a variety of topics, to share the Commission's expertise and to answer any questions or concerns they might have regarding the regulated portion of their companies.
-During FY 2002-03, the Section conducted one such workshop, including special workshops and training on the new rate application forms.
+During FY 2003-04, the Section conducted three workshops, including special workshops on the new EPA arsenic standard.

-Complaints & Inquiries: The following table lists the total complaints and inquiries handled by the Consumer Services Section in FY 2002-03 by utility type and complaint or inquiry type:
+Complaints & Inquiries: The following table lists the total complaints and inquiries handled by the Consumer Services Section in FY 2003-04 by utility type and complaint or inquiry type: